macgo-player/bluray-player-l10n/README.md

 ## XLIFF Files and Stringdict Files

-By following Apple's [Internationalization and Localization Guide][], this project contains a `.xliff` file for each language, and an optinal `.stringsdict` files for plural rules of each language.
+By following Apple's [Internationalization and Localization Guide][], this project contains a `.xliff` file for each language, and a `.stringsdict` file for the corresponding plural rule.

 - `[LanguageID].xliff`
 - `[LanguageID].lproj/Localizable.stringsdict`